metio/terraform-provider-k8s/docs/data-sources/trust_cert_manager_io_bundle_v1alpha1_manifest.md

 Optional:

-- `match_labels` (Map of String) MatchLabels matches on the set of labels that must be present on aNamespace for the Bundle target to be synced there.
+- `match_labels` (Map of String) MatchLabels matches on the set of labels that must be present on a Namespace for the Bundle target to be synced there.

 <a id="nestedatt--spec--target--secret"></a>